-Property owners have until November 30 to file an application for exemption if required.
+Property owners shall file an application with the county board of equalization for the exemption if required.
 On or after May 1, the county may charge a fee of up to \$50 to process the application

 Part-year residential property owners should always be required to file an application, regardless of whether an ordinance is passed.